-Total Cell Count.
-An aliquot of the cell suspension was diluted in Türk's stain (Diagnostik Merck no. 9277, Merck AG, Darmstadt/Germany).
-An aliquot of this mixture was introduced into a hemocytometer chamber, and the total cell was counted (at least 1 mm3).
+Total cell count: An aliquot of the cell suspension was diluted in Türk's stain (Diagnostik Merck no. 9277, Merck AG, Darmstadt/Germany).
+An aliquot of this mixture was introduced into a hemocytometer chamber, and the total cell was counted (at least1 mm3).

-Cell Viability Assay.
-An aliquot of $50 \ \mu$ l of the cell suspension was mixed with $12.5 \ \mu$ l of a 0.4% aqueous Trypan blue solution and pipetted into a hemocytometer chamber.
-Within 5 min of mixing, at least 200 cells were assessed for viability.
+Cell viability assay: An aliquot $50 \,\underline{\mu}l$ of the cell suspension was mixed with $12.5 \,\mu l$ of a 0.4% aqueous Trypan blue solution and pipetted into a hemocytometer chamber.
+Within 5 minutes of mixing at least 200 cells were assessed for viability.

-Differential Cell Count.
-According to the results of the total cell count, an aliquot of cell suspension was diluted with physiological saline solution to give an end concentration of approximately 1 million cells/ml.
-From this suspension a smear was prepared using a cytocentrifuge (Shandon, Instrument Gesellschaft AG, Switzerland) and stained with Diff-Quick (Baxter Dade, Switzerland).
+Differential cell count: According to the results of the total cell count, an aliquot of cell suspension was diluted with physiological saline solution to give an end concentration of approximately 1 million cells/ml.
+From this suspension a smear was prepared using a Cytocentrifuge (Shandon, Instrument Gesellschaft AG, Switzerland) and stained with Diff-Quick (Baxter Dade, Switzerland).
 At least 500 cells per smear were counted by light microscopy.
-The numbers of each cell type-macrophages, neutrophils, lymphocytes, eosinophils, epithelial cells, and other cells-were assessd.
+The number of each cell type macrophages, neutrophils, lymphocytes, eosinophils, epithelial cells, and other cells were counted.

-Lung Digestion for Fiber/Particle Analysis
+Lung Digestion for Fiber/Particle Analysis:

-From five rats per group per time point in the CA300 exposure group and air control exposure group the lungs were thawed and the entire lung was prepared for analysis.
+From 5 rats per group per time point in the CA300 exposure group and air control exposure group the lungs were thawed and the entire lung was prepared for analysis.
 The tissue was initially dehydrated by freeze drying (Edwards EF4 Modulyo freeze dryer) and dried to constant weight to determine the dry weight of the tissue.
 The dry tissue was plasma ashed in an LFE LTA 504 multiple chamber plasma unit at 300 W for at least 16 h.
 Upon removal from the ashing unit, the ash from each lung was weighed and suspended in 10 ml methanol using a low-intensity ultrasonic bath.
 The suspension was then transferred into a glass bottle with the combustion boat rinse and the volume was made up to 20 ml.
-An aliquot was then removed and filtered onto a gold-coated polycarbonate filter (pore size $0.2 \,\mu$ m).
+An aliquot was then removed and filtered onto a gold-coated polycarbonate filter (pore size of 0.2 μm).

-Counting Rules for the Evaluation of Air and Lung Samples by Transmission Electron Microscopy
+Counting Rules for the Evaluation of Air and Lung Samples by Transmission Electron Microscopy:

-All fibers visible at a magnification of $10,000 \times$ were taken into consideration.
+All fibers visible at a magnification of $10,000\times$ were taken into consideration.
 All objects seen at this magnification were sized with no lower or upper limit imposed on either length or diameter.
-The bivariate length and diameter were recorded individually for each object measured.
+The bivariate length and diameter was recorded individually for each object measured.
 Fibers were defined as any object that had an aspect ratio of at least 3:1.
 The diameter was determined at the greatest width of the object.
 All other objects were considered as nonfibrous particles.
 The stopping rules for counting of each sample were defined as follows: For nonfibrous particles, the recording of particles was stopped when a total of 30 particles were recorded.
-For fibers, the recording was stopped when 500 fibers with length >5 μ m, diameter <3 μ m (WHO, 1985), or when a total of 1000 fibers and nonfibrous particles was recorded.
-If this number of fibers was not reached after evaluation of 0.15 mm2 of filter surface, additional fields of view were counted until either 500 WHO fibers was reached or a total of 5 mm2 of filter surface was evaluated, even if a total of 500 countable WHO fibers was not reached.
-The evaluation of short fibers (length $<5 \ \mu m$) was stopped when 100 short fibers was reached.
+For fibers, the recording was stopped when 500 fibers with length \geq 5 μm, diameter \leq 3 μm (WHO, 1985), or a total of 1000 fibers and nonfibrous particles were recorded.
+If this number of fibers was not reached after evaluation of 0.15 mm2 of filter surface, additional fields of view were counted until either 500 WHO fibers was reached or a total of 5 mm2 of filter surface was evaluated, even if a total of 500 countable WHO fibres was not reached.
+The evaluation of short fibers (length \leq 5 μm) was stopped when 100 short fibers was reached.